6. Transit Accessibility of all locations in the Region

 , routes_by_stop.pkl

-Output alias — the alias name for the files of results and layers of visualization.
+Output alias — the alias for the files of results.

-id — the field of the unique identifier of a building, in the layer of buildings.
+id — the unique identifier of a building in a layer of origin buildings.

-Layer of destinations — the layer of the destinations, may be selected buildings (if checked).
+Layer of destinations — the layer of the destination buildings, may be selected set (if checked).
+The layer must be a part of the current QGIS project.

-id — the name of the field with the unique building identifier, in the layer of buildings.
+id — the unique identifier of a building in the layer of destination buildings.

 Visualization layer — the layer that will be used for visualization of accessibility maps, must be a part of the current QGIS project.